MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-B-Copyright-Claims-Board-Procedures/part-222-Proceedings/section-222.4.md

 (7) State that the respondent has the right to opt out of participating in the proceeding, and that the consequence of opting out is that the proceeding shall be dismissed and the claimant shall have to determine whether to file a lawsuit in a Federal district court;

-(8) State that if the respondent does not opt out within 60 days from the day the respondent received the *initial notice,* the consequences are that the proceeding shall go forward and the respondent shall -
+(8) State that if the respondent does not opt out within 60 days from the day the respondent received the *initial notice,* the consequences are that the proceeding shall go forward and the respondent shall—

 (i) Lose the opportunity to have the dispute decided by the Federal court system, created under Article III of the Constitution of the United States; and